Welcome to Mahoning County CASA (Court Appointed Special Advocates)

 Composite Report form for the Entire State, Ohio Court of Common Pleas - Juvenile Division.

 Cathy was a CASA volunteer for a year before she became the Assistant Director in 2013.
-As the Assistant Director, Cathy schedules volunteer in-service trainings, enters data into the CASA computer program and helps with fundraising events.
+As the Assistant Director, Cathy scheduled volunteer in-service training sessions, entered data into the CASA computer program and helped with fundraising events.
 Cathy is a member of Ohio CASA and National CASA.
 Cathy Kristan is married, has four boys and is a member of a local Christian church.
+Cathy became the Interim Executive Director in December, 2016.
+To stay current with trends in foster care and changes in the laws that affect abused and neglected children, she regularly attends directors' meetings and the annual Ohio CASA conference in Columbus.
+She also attended the National CASA Conference in Washington D.C. in June, 2016.
+She will attend the National CASA Conference in Seattle in March, 2017.